In most commercial real estate loan transactions, the lender will require at least two sources of repayment:

 Who Qualifies for Non-Recourse Financing?

-The truth is that most commercial real estate loans require the personal guarantee of the borrower(s), especially those made by retail banks and community lenders.
-However, there are two situations where non-recourse loans could be obtained:
+When it comes to non-recourse financing, most commercial real estate loans require the personal guarantee of the borrower(s), especially those made by retail banks and community lenders.
+However, there are two situations where non-recourse commercial loans could be obtained:

 - Government Backed Debt: Certain loan programs, such as those administered by the Small Business Administration and FNMA, tend to come with no recourse.
 Instead, they come with a government guarantee, which means that the lender can turn to them to pay any remaining balances.
 These types of loans are widely available under generally favorable terms, particularly for certain commercial asset classes like multifamily.